weberjn/curlwebmanager/README.md

 # supported Application servers

-Should run on all Webapp 3.1 servers, i.e. Tomcat 8.5, Wildfly 10.
+Should run on all Webapp 3.1 servers, e.g. Tomcat 8.5, Wildfly 10.
 Needs Java 8.

 For best energy efficency run on Raspberry pi.